 Update for William Goforth

 ANSWERS TO PRAYER!
-William is 7 weeks and one day old today!
+William is 10 weeks and 2 days old today!

 Today we ask you to please join us in prayer that:

 a. his lungs would continue to heal and mature to allow normal respiratory development with no long term pulmonary damage.

 b. he would learn to coordinate breathing, sucking, and swallowing to maintain proper oxygen saturation in his blood.

 c. a steady decrease in the cranial fluid and natural absorption would eliminate the need for a permanent shunt.

 d. his brain would be totally protected from any pressure caused by any fluids or dissolving blood clots.

 e.
 William's eyesight would continue to be protected from ROP (Retinopathy of Prematurity).

 f. the Lord would continue to give divine wisdom and supernatural insight to each hospital staff member who attends William each day.